 The Great Hospital Adventure; a health careers and healthy behaviors presentation for young children, ages four to nine.
 This multi-media presentation includes a live puppet show, video or DVD, script, and an interactive question and answer session.
 The program activities emphasize non-traditional roles and multi-cultural images.

 The puppets and DVD are available for loan!
 The Duke AHEC staff will provide a brief orientation of the materials, so you can provide the presentation to preschool, elementary school classroom, or church group.
-For more information on borrowing the puppets, DVD, and script, email Alicia Gonzalez at email@example.com.
+For more information on borrowing the puppets, DVD, and script, email Monica Taylor at email@example.com

 For Middle Students: